Automorphisms of local fields of period $p$ and nilpotent class $<p$: Introduction

-Note that our description of $\Gamma _K(1)$ together with its ramification filtration may serve as a guide to what we could expect a nilpotent local class field theory should be.
+Our description of $\Gamma _{<p}$ together with its ramification filtration may serve as a guide to what we could expect a nilpotent local class field theory should be.
 Our approach gives the objects of this theory on the level of quotients of nilpotent class $<p$ together with induced ramification filtration.
-Regretfully, our description is not functorial: it depends on a choice of uniformizing element in $K$.
+Regretfully, our description is not functorial: it depends on a choice of a uniformizing element in $K$.

 It would be very interesting to compare our results with the construction of $\Gamma _K$ in \cite{LF1}, cf. also \cite{KdS}.
 This construction uses iterations of the Lubin-Tate theories via the field-of-norms functor and is done inside the group of formal power series with the operation given by their composition.
-At the moment, it is not clear how to extract from this construction even well-known properties of, say, the pro-$p$-group $\Gamma _K(p)$.
+However, it is not clear how to extract from that construction even well-known properties of the Galois group of a maximal $p$-extension of $K$.

 The content of this paper is arranged in a slightly different order compared to above principal steps a)-h).
 In Section 1 we briefly discuss auxiliary facts and constructions from the characteristic $p$ case.
-In Section 2 we study an analogue $\c G_{h}$ of $\Gamma _K(1)$ which appears if we replace $\tau _0$ by a suitable $h\in\op{Aut}\c K$; we also describe the commutator subgroups of $\c G_{h}$ and, in particular, find the ideal $\c L(p)=C_p(\c G_{h})$.
+In Section 2 we study an analogue $\c G_{h}$ of $\Gamma _{<p}$ which appears if we replace $\tau _0$ by a suitable $h\in\op{Aut}\c K$; we also describe the commutator subgroups of $\c G_{h}$ and, in particular, find the appropriate ideal $\c L(p)$.
 In Section 3 we develop the techniques allowing us to switch the languages of $p$-groups and Lie algebras.
-In Section 4 we establish the Criterion to characterize ``good'' lifts $h_{<p}$ of $h$ and in Section 5 we compute $\op{ad}h_{<p} (D_0)$ for such ``good'' lifts.
-Finally, in Section 6 we prove that all our results obtained for the group $\c G_{h}$ are actually valid for the group $\Gamma _K(1)$.
+In Section 4 we establish the Criterion to characterize ``good'' lifts $h_{<p}$ of $h$ and in Section 5 we compute the appropriate \lq\lq Demushkin\rq\rq\ relation for such ``good'' lifts.
+Finally, in Section 6 we prove that all our results obtained for the group $\c G_{h}$ are actually valid in the context of the group $\Gamma _{<p}$.